jamercee/signet/README.md

 -----------------

 Signet relies on the strength of cryptographic hash to reliably detect file modifications.
-Signet builds hashes of your script and all your script's dependencies.
-These hashes are incorporated into a custom python loader which will handle re-verifying the hashes before it will agree to run your script.
+Signet builds hashes of your script and all it's dependencies.
+These hashes are incorporated into a custom python loader which will handle re-verifying the hashes before it will run your script.

 If your script or any of it's dependencies are tampered with, the loader will emit an error and exit.
 If everything matches, the loader will run